 Colonel Allensworth State Historic Park

-Murals and Botanical Gardens in Tulare County
+Murals, Nature Preserves and Botanical Gardens in Tulare County

 Amid all the agriculture, you’ll find an artistic bent.
 In Exeter, 31 vibrant murals tell the story of the quaint town where restaurant names like Monet’s Wine Bistro are a tribute to the arts, as well as to the farm-to-fork movement.
 Check out the “When Emperors Ruled” mural that captures an era before the county’s popular Emperor grapes were upstaged by seedless varieties.

-In Visalia, bring the kids to Sequoia Springs at Visalia Adventure Park that has water slides and a water-based play structure for younger kids.
+Bring the kids to Sequoia Springs at Visalia Adventure Park that has water slides and a water-based play structure for younger kids.
 Or head to Kaweah Oaks Preserve and hike through one of the last remaining oak riparian forests in the valley.

 You can also check out Fox Theatre, one of many built by Fox Film Corp. in the 1920s, is home to the town’s symphony, comedy shows, old movies and big-name acts like Dwight Yoakam.
 The Tulare County Museum houses one of the state’s largest Native American basket collections.